Department of Labor Logo United States Department of Labor

 Injuries and Illnesses

-Common hazards for insulation workers include falls from ladders and cuts from knives.
+Floor, ceiling, and wall insulators have one of the highest rates of injuries and illnesses of all occupations.
+Common hazards include falls from ladders and cuts from knives.
 In addition, small particles from insulation materials can irritate the eyes, skin, and lungs.
 To protect themselves, insulators must keep the work area well-ventilated and follow product and employer safety recommendations.
-They also may wear personal protective equipment (PPE), including suits, masks, and respirators, to protect against hazardous fumes or materials.
+They also may wear personal protective equipment (PPE), including suits and respirators, to protect against hazardous fumes or materials.

-Mechanical insulators may get burns from insulating pipes that are in service.
+Mechanical insulators risk burns from insulating pipes that are in service.

 Work Schedules